Filing Taxes: Addressing Incorrect or Missing Documents

 - W-2 forms from employers, which 85% of wage earners receive.

-- 1099 forms for freelance work or investment income, which 10% of workers might need annually.
+- 1099 forms for freelance work or investment income, which 10% of workers might require annually.

 - Proof of deductible expenses, such as receipts for medical or business expenses.

-Taxpayers should make sure they have all their documents before filing a federal tax return.
-Those who haven't received a W-2 or Form 1099 should contact the employer, payer or issuing agency and request the missing or corrected documents.
+Taxpayers should ensure they have all their documents ready before filing a federal tax return.
+Those who haven't received a W-2 or Form 1099 should contact the employer, payer, or issuing agency to request the missing or corrected documents.

-If a taxpayer doesn't receive the missing or corrected form in time to file their tax return, they can estimate the wages or payments made to them, as well as any taxes withheld.
+If a taxpayer doesn't receive the missing or corrected form in time to file their tax return, they can estimate the wages or payments made and any taxes withheld.
 To avoid filing an incomplete return, they may need to use Form 4852, Substitute for Form W-2, Wage and Tax Statement, or Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, Etc.

 If you find any missing items, contact the relevant parties as soon as possible.